How to Become a CA?

 Also Read: CA vs BCom- Which is Better Option After Class 12th?

-A Chartered Accountant is known for its professional standards, technical expertise, and honesty.
-There is a massive rise in the demand for CAs as the business and finance sectors are immensely growing.
-One of the advantages of getting enrolled on the CA course is that it does not require prior work experience.
+The demand for CAs in the market is huge which means candidates will get the opportunity to work in the business and finance sectors.
+The average salary that a CA can draw is quite good in India.
+To enrol in the CA course, candidates do not need prior work experience.
 But, if you want to become a Chartered Accountant, you need to complete an articleship and get training.
 That is necessary to obtain a license to work as a CA professionally.

 • A career as a CA is flourishing due to its global recognition as a highly regarded position.
 After passing the CA exam, plenty of well-paying jobs are available in top business and finance firms.

-• A CA degree is a full-fledged professional degree offered by a certified institute administering the CA program in a specific country.
-There is no requirement to attend classes regularly, allowing students to study multiple CA subjects at their speed.
+• A CA degree is a full-fledged professional degree offered by ICAI which is a certified institute.
+There is no requirement to attend classes regularly, allowing students to study multiple CA subjects at their own speed.

 Tips for Chartered Accountancy Students